Kehrlann/project-carvel-demo/slides/slides.md

 ## YAML-based programming

-YAML-aware, program written in comments
+- Program written in comments
+- Knows the structure of YAML

-Any YAML, not just Kubernetes resources!
+- Any YAML, not just Kubernetes resources!

 <!-- new_lines: 1 -->